Thalictrum, Pigamon: planting, cultivation and companion planting

 It is a must-have for rose gardens, providing nuances, lightness, and transparency.
 The Thalictrum is the ideal companion for old roses, with which it creates opulent and romantic spring and summer scenes.

-Well-established under the canopy of deciduous trees, in rich, cool but well-drained soil, and sheltered from the wind, the Pigamon forms generous clumps in just a few years alongside Japanese Anemones, Bleeding Hearts, Astilbes, Astrantias, Lilies, Foxgloves, or even Hardy Geraniums.
-It creates a happy contrast when associated with less flexible plants like Hostas or Ferns.
+Well-established under the canopy of deciduous trees, in rich, cool but well-drained soil, and sheltered from the wind, the Pigamon forms generous clumps in just a few years alongside Japanese Anemones, Bleeding Hearts, Astilbes, Astrantias, Lilies, Foxgloves, or even hardy geraniums.
+It creates a happy contrast when paired with less flexible plants like Hostas or ferns.

-Cut, its light flower stems make very pretty fresh or dried bouquets with a rustic spirit.
+Cut, its light flower stems make for very pretty fresh or dried bouquets with a rustic spirit.

-Romantic, airy, spectacular, discover the Thalictrum, this large, easy-to-grow floriferous perennial that brightens up the garden!
+Romantic, airy, spectacular, discover the Thalictrum, this magnificent floriferous perennial that is easy to care for and brightens up the garden!

 Botany